cryptocean22/forschungsprojekt/Guide/Installation.md

 - Visit elasticsearch via the browser again: https://192.168.1.42:9200 (replace with the server's IP-Address)
 - And check the ssl-certificate.
 It should be deployed now.

 ---

 ### Step 7 - Certificate Deployment for Kibana
+- Now that elasticsearch is up and running, we will repeat this process for kibana.
+- First, stop elasticsearch: `sudo systemctl stop elasticsearch`
+- Then, run the following commands (**replace the IP with the IP of your server**):

 ```bash
 cd /etc/kibana
 mkdir certs/